grange85/ahfow-www/collections/_posts/2021/2021-03-03-call-for-submissions-galaxie-500-fanzine.md

  - poems
  - etc.

-I'm pretty much open to any suggestion - so try me.
+If you have anything please [get in touch asap](/about/)!
+I'm pretty much open to any suggestion - so [try me](/about/).

 Obviously as the anniversary is just a month away this has a pretty quick turnaround so any help appreciated!